heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-2-the-core-game.md

 1. **Player Inputs**: Players can add any meaningful content (e.g., URLs, tweets, videos, books, memes, images) to the game.
 Input quality is managed through AI filtering for relevance and user-driven intent tagging, ensuring that inputs contribute meaningfully to the knowledge network.
 A detailed exploration of these validation mechanisms appears in [Section 2.6: Input Processing] [6].
 2. **Percept Creation**: When a player adds an input, the game prompts them for thoughts or additional information about the perception represented by the input [2].
 3. **Focus Space**: The game generates a **focus space** where the input is visualized as a concept.
 The concept is represented by a **prototype**, which is composed of individual facets of the perception, called **percepts** [3].
 4. **Rewards**: The game generates a **glass bead** for each focus space, percept, and prototype.
 It also generates a **Book**, which contains content about the concept and details about the input, percepts, and prototype.
+Players earn **Gas Bead Tokens (GBT)** for these contributions, which serve as the computational fuel that powers system operations [7].

 ```mermaid
 graph TD